mecparts/RetroWiFiModem/README.md

 software expects to see just that.
 If you're just using the software and not the PCB, there's no reason you couldn't use another kind of ESP8266 board; I used a D1 R1 myself when I was developing the modem.
-You'd just need to add pin definitions for your board in RetroWifiModem.h.
+You'd just need to add pin definitions for your board in RetroWiFiModem.h.

 A separate 3.3V regulator is used to power the MAX3232 IC and 74HC32 quad OR gate.
 Some (most?)
 D1 mini clones have the smallest 3.3V